 What makes a Carpet look or appear worn out?

-For this reason a Carpet with a higher Tuft Twist will retain its like-new appearance longer and tolerate a higher level of foot traffic.
-When comparing carpets side by side, you must consider the Tuft Twist to help you determine which carpet is the better choice.
+This is why it is important to choose a new Carpet with a higher Tuft Twist rating.
+It will resist untwisting of the tuft; retain its like-new appearance longer and tolerate a higher level of foot traffic.
+When comparing new carpet side by side, you must consider the Tuft Twist to help determine which carpet may be the better choice.